 “The market is really hungry,” says Plurilock CEO Ian Paterson.
 “Companies are frantically looking for a way to deploy multi-factor authentication without harming delicately balanced user experiences or bottom lines, which is what we offer with ADAPT.
 It’s amazing to see such rapid uptake just as we ink new deals with federal agencies.”

-The Department of Homeland Security contract is funded through the Department’s Silicon Valley A new method, idea or product.
-Program in which Plurilock is one of only three non-U.S. companies, and the only Canadian company, represented.
+The Department of Homeland Security contract is funded through the Department’s Silicon Valley Innovation Program in which Plurilock is one of only three non-U.S. companies, and the only Canadian company, represented.

 Learn more about Plurilock’s successes here.